lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 ```
 <img src="/img/acoes1/image1en.png" height="350" width="550" align="middle">

 We created this graphic using the command `ggplot`.
-Fist, we use the object `pbr` as the series to be ploted.
+First, we use the object `pbr` as the series to be ploted.
 Then we indicate which elements will be in the axes: `index(pbr)`, the date in x-axis, and the adjusted price column, `pbr[,6]`, in y-axis.
 Next, we add the element to be ploted, in this case, a blue line: `geom_line(color = "darkblue")`.

 Afterwards, we include the title and names of the axes, with the commands `ggtitle("Petrobras prices series")`, `xlab("Date")`, `ylab("Price")`.
 By standard, the graph title is aligned to the left.
 To centralize it, the command `theme(plot.title = element_text(hjust = 0.5))` is used.

-Lastly, to make the temporal axis more informative, we put the date tick at every 6 in the format `mmm aa` using `scale_x_date(date_labels = "%b %y", date_breaks = "6 months")`.
+Lastly, to make the temporal axis more informative, we put the date tick at every 6 months in the format `mmm aa` using `scale_x_date(date_labels = "%b %y", date_breaks = "6 months")`.

 In stocks [Technical Analysis](https://en.wikipedia.org/wiki/Technical_analysis), a very used technique is the plot of Moving Averages in the prices graphs.
 A simple moving average is an arithmetic average from the last \\(q\\) days from a \\(x_{t}\\) series in the \\(t\\) time period.
 So, the moving average \\(MA^{q}_{t}\\) is given by: